Ping Post Exchange

 3. This allows the Lead Prosper user to still sell the lead to another lead buyer without a revenue loss to the Lead Prosper user.

-4. In the example below, if the lead failed to Buyer 6, the next eligible buyer would be Buyer 3.
+4. In the example below, the original winning bid is Buyer 6.
+If the lead fails to sell to Buyer 6, the next eligible buyer would be Buyer 3.
 Buyer 3 is next because their Raw Bid is greater than or equal to the original Bid After Margin ($50.00 >= $48.75) sent back to the lead supplier.
 Buyer 3’s BAM + Penalty is the second position based on descending order.

 Buyer